 Eq.~(\ref{BOP.cnn}) is derived from Eq.~(\ref{eq.cnn}) and Eq.~(\ref{c.cnn}).
 The first term is associated with the convolution operation between the flattened input vector and the sliding windows, and the latter term corresponds to the addition of the bias.

-The procedure to derive the NABS is similar to that described in details in the case of a dense layer, Sec.~\ref{sec.dense}.
+The procedure to derive the NABS is similar to that described in detail in the case of a dense layer, Sec.~\ref{sec.dense}.
 The NABS of a 1D-convolutional layer is given by:

 To obtain the 1D-convolutional layer's NABS, the multiplication in Eq.~(\ref{BOP.cnn}) is represented by the number of adders required, at most, to perform the multiplication times the accumulator bitwidth.